 If your child has been diagnosed with cerebral palsy, hypoxic-ischemic encephalopathy (HIE), periventricular leukomalacia (PVL), or cortical visual impairment (CVI), you may already be navigating a long list of therapies and medical appointments.

-Many parents describe feeling both overwhelmed and hopeful.
 They want to give their child every opportunity to grow, yet worry about pushing too hard or missing something important.

 This is where NeuroMovement® can make a difference.